pluscloudopen/docs/content/en/docs/tutorials/zero-to-vm/_index.md

 ![screenshot of the empty instances menu](2023-04-24_10-36.png)

 As you can see, there are currently no instances deployed.
-To start your first instance, click on "**Launch Instance**".
+To start your first instance, click on "**Launch Instance**" at the upper right corner.
 That opens a pop-up, which will guide you through all required steps creating and starting a new instance.

 ![screenshot of the launch instance pop-up](./2023-04-24_13-24.png)